singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 - With  1/3 odds, we traverse left.
 - With  1/3 odds, we traverse right.

 This solution, like some of the others, does not distribute the probabilities evenly across the nodes.
-The root has a X probability of being selected-the same as all the nodes in the left put together.
+The root has a 1/3 probability of being selected-the same as all the nodes in the left put together.

 **Option #6 [Fast & Working]**